steltenpower/PowerGists/README.md

 When you're building on or using, the work of others, you have to mention that.
 For consistency and findability several styles for such reference/citation are designed.
 Scientific articles are demanded to use a specific style, by journals (even though most are digital-only nowadays).
-Generating in that style is usually done by reference managers (Endnote, Zotero, others) based on data in exchange formats (BibTeX, RIS, others)
+Generating in that style is usually done by reference managers (Endnote, Zotero, others) based on data in exchange formats (BibTeX, RIS, others).
+Before you start storing your references somewhere, make sure you can export them in common formats.

 Artificial Intelligence (AI):
 ========================